APTRS/APTRS-DOC/docs/installation/DigitalOcean.md

 nano .env
 ```

-In the Nano editor, modify the content to reflect the following changes:
+In the Nano editor, modify the content to the following:

 ```bash
 VITE_APP_API_URL = /api/
 VITE_APP_ENV = production
 ```

+!!! note "API URL Configuration"
+    We're using `/api/` as the backend URL since both the frontend and backend will be served from the same domain through Nginx's reverse proxy.
+For more details on frontend configuration, see the **[Frontend](/installation/frontend/)** documentation.

 Now that we have configured the env file, we can install the required packages for the frontend with the command below: